Clan Grant: Origins

+The Chiefs of Clan Grant descended from Normans who arrived in Scotland during the medieval period, bearing the French name le Grand ('the tall', 'large').
 The first Grants to appear in Scotland are recorded in the 13th century when they acquired the lands of Stratherrick.
-One of the family, possibly a Gregory Grant, married Mary, daughter of Sir John Bisset, and from this marriage came at least two sons.
-One of these sons was Sir Laurence le Grand who became Sheriff of Inverness.
-He married the daughter of Alexander Comyn, Earl of Buchan.
-She was descended from Donald III, King of Scotland.
+Sir Laurence le Grant, son of Gregory le Grant, was Sheriff of Inverness.

 Wars of Scottish Independence

-During the Wars of Scottish Independence Clan Grant were supporters of William Wallace and John and Randolph Grant were captured at the Battle of Dunbar (1296).
+During the Wars of Scottish Independence, Clan Grant were supporters of William Wallace, and John and Randolph Grant were captured at the Battle of Dunbar (1296).
 The Clan Grant later supported Robert the Bruce in competition for the Scottish Crown.
 The victory of Robert the Bruce confirmed the Grants in their lands of Strathspey, where they became established Highland chiefs.

-The taking of Castle Grant, 14th century; Originally a Comyn Clan stronghold, Clan traditions tell us that the castle was taken from the Comyns by a combined force of the Grants and MacGregors.
+The acquisition of Castle Grant occurred during the 14th century.
+Originally a Clan Comyn stronghold, tradition holds that the castle was taken from the Comyns by a combined force of Grants and MacGregors.